x-vin/covidcures/docs/src/ayurvedicwithcontacts.md

    - [researchgate.net: AN OVERVIEW ON CORONIL DRUG; Tiwari & Talreja; July, 2020][64]
    - [Randomized placebo-controlled pilot clinical trial on the efficacy of ayurvedic treatment regime on COVID-19 positive patients; Ganpat Devpura et al.; Phytomedicine; April, 2021][65]
    - A number of news meda platforms, including [TNIE][66], [Alt News][67], The Quint, The Print, Wired, and others, have joined the campaign against this commercial Covid therapy from Patanjali, even though the product and the tri-herbal formulation (**Giloy, Tulasi and Ashwagandha**) used in it have since been [ratified by the AYUSH Ministry][68].
 Furthermore, [many have reported benefit from this product][69], and the treatment is largely substantiated by early clinical trials, and now a Randomized Controlled [Trial][70].
-   - [Influence of Patient-Reported Treatment Satisfaction on Psychological Health and Quality of Life Among Patients Receiving Divya-Swasari-Coronil-Kit Against COVID-19: Findings from a Cross-Sectional "SATISFACTION COVID" Survey; Acharya Balkrishna; Patient Preference and Adherence; April 29, 2021][71]
+   - [Influence of Patient-Reported Treatment Satisfaction on Psychological Health and Quality of Life Among Patients Receiving Divya-Swasari-Coronil-Kit Against COVID-19: Findings from a Cross-Sectional ""SATISFACTION COVID"" Survey; Acharya Balkrishna; Patient Preference and Adherence; April 29, 2021][71]
    - Coronil, a Tri-Herbal Formulation, Attenuates Spike-Protein-Mediated SARS-CoV-2 Viral Entry into Human Alveolar Epithelial Cells and Pro-Inflammatory Cytokines Production by Inhibiting Spike Protein-ACE-2 Interaction; Balkrishna A; Journal of Inflammation Research; Dec 19, 2020
    - Can Ayurveda cure Covid?
    - [Patanjali Research Against COVID-19][72]